What is bipolar disorder?

 - Low energy, tiredness (fatigue), or being slowed down

-- Keep having thoughts of death or suicide, wishing to die, or attempting suicide (Note: People with this symptom should get treatment right away.)
+- Having thoughts of death or suicide, wishing to die, or attempting suicide (People with this symptom should get treatment right away.)

 - Feeling worthless or hopeless

 - Changes in eating habits, or eating too much or not enough

 - Changes in sleep patterns, such as fitful sleep, inability to sleep, waking up very early, or sleeping too much

 - Headaches, digestive problems, or chronic pain

 Manic symptoms may include:

 - Very high or euphoric feelings (feeling overly happy)